Martin Kwaku Adjei-Mensah Korsah: Career

 Korsah was a basic school coordinator of GES.
 He was also the presiding member of the Techiman Municipal Assembly.
 He was also the Director of Elections and Research for the New Patriotic Party.

 Political career

-Korsah is a member of NPP and currently the MP for the Techiman South Constituency in the Bono East region.
+Korsah is a member of NPP and currently the MP for the Techiman South Constituency in the Bono East Region.
 In the 2020 Ghana general elections, he won the parliamentary seat with 49,682 votes making 50.24% of the total votes cast whilst the NDC parliamentary aspirant Christopher Beyere Baasongti had 49,205 votes making 49.76% of the total votes cast.
 He was appointed as the deputy minister for Local Government, Decentralization and Rural Development.

 Committees

-Korsah is a member of the House committee and also a member of Foreign Affairs Committee.
+Korsah is a member of the House committee and also a member of Employment, Social Welfare and State Enterprises Committee.